sromku/android-simple-facebook/README.md

 android-simple-facebook
 =======================

+:bulb: **Notice: SDK 3.14 has several changes and some permissions and fields of entities were deprecated.
+I am working to adjust this library to latest version.
+Be updated :)**

 Simple Facebook SDK for Android which wraps original [**Facebook SDK 3.8**](https://github.com/facebook/facebook-android-sdk)

 This is a library project which makes the life much easier by coding less code for being able to login, publish feeds and open graph stories, invite friends and more.